This style guide assumes that the author is using the new Block Editor rather than the classic WYSIWIG editor.

 Perhaps a word more should be said as to the point of view of the speaker or writer.
 The same action can be viewed as punctiliar or linear.
 The same writer may look at it now one way, now the other.
 Different writers often vary in the presentation of the same action.(Robertson 1923, 1380).

-Be sure to set the quote as aligned left.
+Be sure to explicitly click the text alignment button and set the quote as aligned left.
 If alignment is not explicitly set for block quotes, it defaults to center-aligned.
 Do not center align block quotes.